 How to Plant Red Currants

-Plant bareroot plants from nurseries early in the spring before they leaf out.
-Prepare the soil according to the requirements below.
+Plant bareroot plants purchased from nurseries early in the spring before they leaf out.
+Prepare the soil according to the requirements described here.
 Cut all canes back to six to ten inches above soil level.
-Leave three to five feet between plants.
+Plant three to five feet apart.

-During the first growing season, keep new plants well-watered with one to two inches of water per week if there is not sufficient rainfall.
+During the first growing season, keep new plants well-watered with one to two inches of water per week if rainfall is insufficient.

 Red Currant Care

 Established shrubs do not require much maintenance; they are tough and forgiving but be careful not to damage the shallow roots when weeding.